Well, CMX Summit is a wrap!

 We had a blast on Thursday with over 350 of the community industry’s finest for a day full of inspiring talks, community building, partying and event some arts and crafts.

-There was a ton of content at the event so for those of you who missed it or just need a refresher, we wanted to recap everything we learned right here in one post.
+There was a c, we wanted to recap everything we learned right here in one post.

 We had some amazing community volunteers help us live-blog each and every talk, and now we present to you the entire package of all the key takeaways from each talk at CMX Summit.